How To Choose Your Wedding Date

 Think about meaningful dates for you and your partner, you might want to get married on the same date that you met, or even your parents’ anniversary.
 Don’t forget those dates that you might want to avoid, too.

-There are some people that you simply won’t want to get married without.
-Make a list of people that you can’t imagine celebrating your big day without and ask them whether they’re available on the day you’re considering before choosing your wedding date.
+There are some people who you simply can’t imagine getting married without.
+Make a list of the people who you desperately want to be there on your big day without and ask them whether they’re available on the date you’re considering before you make any final decisions.

-Think about peak times, and decide whether you want to get married in or out of wedding season.
-Venues and suppliers are much more likely to be available outside the summer months, meaning you’d be more likely to get your first choices.
+Think about peak times, and decide whether you want to get married during the wedding season.
+Venues and suppliers are much more likely to be available outside the summer months, meaning you’d be facing less competition to book your chosen date.
 Your wedding theme will also affect which season you choose to get married, so make sure you’ve considered the type of day you would like to have before deciding on a wedding date.

 Have you got a dream honeymoon location in mind?
-Check the best time of year to visit and choose a date during that time.
+If you’re set on a particular destination, you might prefer to choose a wedding date which places your honeymoon within the best time to visit that country.

-If you’re thinking about having a weekday wedding, take into account that some guests may be tied down with work or childcare commitments, so it might be better to choose a wedding date during the school holidays.
+If you’re thinking about having a weekday wedding, remember that some guests may be tied down with work or childcare commitments, so it might be better to choose a wedding date during the school holidays.

 We’ve mentioned the venue, but make sure you take the suppliers into account, too.
 If you’ve already chosen your perfect photographer, avoid disappointment by choosing a date that you know they’re available.
 To look for suppliers in your area, click here.